-Blueberry Hill Farm in Edom, about 20 miles west of Tyler, invites families to fill picking buckets (provided) with organically-grown blueberries and blackberries.
+Blueberry Hill Farm in Edom, about 20 miles west of Tyler, invites families to fill picking buckets (provided) with organically grown blueberries and blackberries.
 Blueberries cost $2.95 per pound; blackberries run $3 per pound.
 After working up a sweat harvesting, cool off with a blueberry ’n cream pie or blueberry lemonade from the bakery or blueberry frozen yogurt from the store.
 Take your blueberries home and whip up some delicious sweet treats—check their website for blueberry recipes like the blueberry pound cake and blueberry cobbler.
 The season begins Memorial Day weekend and lasts through July.
-The farm is open seven days a week, 7am-5pm (including Father’s Day and the Fourth of July).
+The farm is open seven days a week, 7am–5pm (including Father’s Day and the Fourth of July).
+For a COVID-19 safe but delicious visit, the farm offers curbside pickup.
+Just fill out the curbside pickup form on their website and bring it with you.

 Make it a day (or longer) at The Greer Farm in Daingerfield, just shy of a three-hour drive east of the Dallas-Fort Worth area.
 Spend a few hours picking blueberries and thornless blackberries for $3.25 per pound.
 If you can’t get enough of the rural life, then reserve a private overnight cabin to experience the life of a farmer.
 The kids can bottle-feed lambs, gather chicken eggs and pick vegetables by day, then roast s’mores at night.
-Take advantage of a Farm to Fork cooking classes while you’re there and have your goods picked out.
-Cooking classes are scheduled through July 21.
-Private group classes are also available, register online.
+Due to COVID-19, cooking classes have been put on hold, as well as private group offerings.
+The Greer Farm offers meats, jams and sauces, honey and eggs for order in person or online.
 The farm is open daily from 7:30am–5:30pm.
+Masks and social distancing required at the farm.

 The family-owned Lavon Farms in Plano is home to a small group of top-of-the-line cows that provide Grade “A” raw milk on a daily basis.
-Make an appointment before stopping in at 5:30pm on Monday, Tuesday, Wednesday for a walking tour of the farm.
-The 30-minute tour consists of photo ops with the heifers and a demonstration in the milking parlor, with the milking process explained.
+Make an appointment before stopping in at 5:30pm on Monday, Tuesday and Wednesday for a walking tour of the farm.
+The 30-minute tour consists of photo ops with the heifers (including their newest addition, Cinnabon) and a demonstration in the milking parlor, with the milking process explained.
 The tour costs $3 per person.
 Don’t leave before stopping by the farm store to stock up on dairy goods.
 Lavon Farms’ raw milk is sold by the gallon ($10) along with various cheeses, unsalted butter, yogurt, eggs and other treats from local vendors.
+Be sure to have your debit or credit card on hand; Lavon Farms no longer accepts cash.
+The farm is open year-round 9am–6pm Monday–Saturday.

-Father-daughter duo, Jack and Megan, are the primary farmers of Pure Land Farm, where you and the kiddos will find food favorites like carrots, lettuce, kale, radishes, onions and green garlic.
-The picking season is open now through the end of July.
-During the month of June, you’ll find sweet favorites such as thornless blackberries, green beans, zucchini, squash, cucumbers, tomatoes and more (our mouths are watering already)!
+Father-daughter duo, Jack and Megan, are the primary farmers of Pure Land Farm, where you and the kiddos will find food favorites like carrots, lettuce, kale, radishes, onions and green garlic 10 minutes from Historic Downtown McKinney.
+The picking season is open May through the end of July.
+During the month of June, you’ll find sweet favorites such as thornless blackberries, green beans, zucchini, squash, cucumbers, tomatoes and more.
+(Our mouths are watering already!)
 Crops are charged per pound and buckets will be provided.
-Reserve a spot online before heading over—open slots are regularly announced on Facebook.
+Visitors must reserve a spot online before heading over—open slots are regularly announced on Facebook, Instagram or the website.
 The farm is open every Wednesday and Sunday through the end of July from 9am–noon.
-The entrance fee is $2 per picker.
+Fewer visitors are being let in to ensure social distancing.
+The entrance fee is $2 per person.
 Happy picking!

 1232 East Fork Drive, Rockwall; 972/772-3645

-Just northwest of Denton is WOW U-Pick Farms, LLC, in Krum, that is full of fresh produce (no sprays or pesticides on these foods) for a tasty, organic taste.
+Just northwest of Denton is WOW U-Pick Farms, LLC, in Krum, that is full of fresh produce (no sprays or pesticides on these foods) for tasty, organic foods.
 The produce is grown through hydroponics, which puts the plants in a water-based and nutrient-rich solution.
 Near mid- to late-March, the farm has strawberries for picking.
-Come summer (late May to June), there are tomatoes, red bell peppers, garlic, potatoes, okra, yellow and green squash, and more to fill up your pantry.
+As of March 2, strawberries are “dormant” due to February’s winter storm; check the Facebook page for updates.
+Come summer (late May to June), there are tomatoes, red bell peppers, garlic, potatoes, okra, yellow and green squash and more to fill up your pantry.
 Plans for blackberries and other produce will come in a couple of years (yes, patience is the key to farming).
+The farm is open 9am–noon Monday–Saturday during off season; hours increase as picking season ramps up.

 7271 Donald Road, Krum; 940/312-9889

 Strawberry fields forever—at least that’s what it seems like at Storm Farms in Arlington.
-The third weekend in March until the first weekend in June is strawberry picking prime time.
+From mid-to-late April until the first weekend in June, strawberry picking is in its prime time.
 You pay by the pound, and it’s $10 per pound.
 Around the same time as strawberry season, you and the kiddos can pick tulips until the first weekend in May for only $2 a stem.
-In the heat of the summer, watermelons are available at $3 for a 5-pounder or $7 for a family-sized one.
+In the heat of the summer, watermelons are available at $3 for a five-pounder or $7 for a family-sized one.
 Once the warm weather goes away, there are fall gourds and pumpkins for sale from the last weekend in September until Halloween.
 The prices range from 50 cents for a baby pumpkin up to $100 for a giant pumpkin (the kind that takes two people to carry).
-There will only be 25 to 30 giant pumpkins, so act quick.
 For the regular-sized pumpkins and gourds, expect to pay around $7–10.
+Hours vary by season; check the “Current Events” tab on the website when you plan to visit.

 3010 S. Bowen Road, Arlington; 817/602-0668